Six Years Later, Camp Owners Continue to Delay Justice

 Federal Courthouse downtown Los Angeles

-Rainey violated Summerkids staff policies by posting photos of himself on social media in which he publicly urinates on a black-owned restaurant and also posts fake driver’s licenses.
+This counselor, Rpxie’s buddy counselor, violated Summerkids staff policies by posting photos of himself on social media in which he publicly urinates on a black-owned restaurant and also posts fake driver’s licenses.

 Daniel “Hank” Rainey is on the left.
 This was his public social media page.

-Rainey’s mother Alison, a senior media relations specialist at Keck Medicine of USC, told homicide detectives “boys will be boys.”
+His mother Alison, a senior media relations specialist at Keck Medicine of USC, told homicide detectives “boys will be boys.”
 She also said her son was “another victim of the tragedy,” equating Roxie’s drowning to her son whom she said, “was unfortunately right there.”
 She said “it was bad luck that day that he was in that pool and that girl was right there.”
 She ended by saying her son Hank “wasn’t even watching… he was the fun one in the pool.”

 Holm is apparently no stranger to being accused of such tactics.
 She was an attorney who defended the U.S. Gymnastics Association in the shocking civil lawsuit brought by dozens of former Olympic gymnasts against USGA serial sex abuser Larry Nassar.
 Olympic and world champion Jordyn Wieber accused Holm of attempting to muzzle female victims of horrific sexual molestation.
 “Here we are finally trying to get past this and get the justice we deserve, and they keep sticking the knife in even further,” Wieber said of Holm, according to a multitude of news coverage of the Nassar trial.

 Forbes’s wife Elena Matyas will never get the opportunity to see justice served.
 She died at 50 years old.
-Matyas suffered severe depression after Roxie was killed at Summerkids.
+Matyas suffered severe depression and suicidal ideation after Roxie was killed at Summerkids.
 Although Matyas courageously carried on as co-founder of Meow Meow Foundation, ruthless heartbreak and trauma buckled her immune system.
 She died from complications of cancer and pneumonia in March of 2022.

 “She was my everything, and the most selfless soul I have ever known” Forbes said.
 “There’s plenty of science that draws a straight line from depression to fatal illness.
 In the end, Elena graciously agreed to have me record her final wishes.
 Her exact words were to get as much justice for Roxie as possible and to take their land, their money, their power.”